jeroensmink98/beaconhouse/README.md

 3. Create entity folder, add `services` and `controllers`, `module` and `dto`
 4. Add each component to the entity, add API routes and implement logic in `service`
 5. When not created with the CLI add entity to `app.module`

+## Todo:

+We can now create workspaces and then create siteProfiles in these workspaces.
+Next we need to be able to createTest runs